 Conclusion

 Though every step to wire a light fixture with two black wires is described, pay close attention to the directions in the guidebook and the safety precautions.
-Because correct wiring of light fixtures and other electrical components assures the equipment’s long-term reliability.
+Correct wiring of light fixtures and other electrical components assures the equipment’s long-term reliability.